uhbubaboi/uhbubaboi.github.io/_pages/about.md

 1. Write the jupyter notebook in the `_jupyter` folder
 2. When it's finished, `jupyter nbconvert <nb> --to markdown`
 3. Move it to the `_posts` folder
-4. Move the images to the `images` folder
-5. Add `/images/` to all iamge paths in the markdown file

 For now I'm gonna see how long I can blog consistently.
 If this works out, maybe I'll branch out to creating videos on youtube!